dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 **Recommendation**

-The frame-filter feature of DCE can be enabled via the <a href="https://www.dynamsoft.com/camera-enhancer/docs/mobile/programming/android/primary-api/camera-enhancer.html#enableenhancedfeatures" target="_blank">`enableEnhancedFeatures`</a> method.
+The frame-filter feature of DCE can be enabled via the [`enableFeatures`](https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html#enablefeatures) method.

 ### Enhance the Camera Focus